WaluigiEffector/WaluigiLLM/README.md

 The effect has important implications for efforts to implement features such as ethical frameworks, as such steps may inadvertently facilitate antithetical model behavior.
 The effect is named after the fictional character Waluigi from the Mario franchise, the arch-rival of Luigi who is known for causing mischief and problems.

+So what on earth is $Waluigi?

+$Waluigi is exactly what is explained above automated on Twitter/X.
+He is a "normal" large language model that goes rogue on other Twitter/X Accounts and their posts by harassing, bullying and mocking them and their posts.